Evan-Moss/pdiot/PDIoT-notes.md

 # Git Repository

-A list of supporting files are available from the following GitHub repository: [https://github.com/specknet/pdiot-practical](https://github.com/specknet/pdiot-practical).
+A list of supporting files are available from the following GitHub [repository](https://github.com/specknet/pdiot-practical).
+In case the orient-android app is missing after cloning visit this [repository](https://github.com/JohnBruckner/orient-android-finland)

 You are encouraged to use version control for your own work.
 A short tutorial on Git and Github can be found [here](https://www.freecodecamp.org/news/what-is-git-and-how-to-use-it-c341b049ae61/).